Table of Contents

 Combined oral contraceptives are usually used in women with primary ovarian insufficiency as a method of hormone replacement therapy.
 Pregnancy can still occur in some women who developed primary ovarian insufficiency, therefore, intrauterine devices or other methods of contraception might be used however combined oral contraceptives have the advantage of providing the benefits of hormone replacement therapy in addition to contraception.

 Women who will receive chemotherapy for another indication should receive ovarian suppression therapy with gonadotropin releasing a hormone to lower the risk of primary ovarian insufficiency but gonadotropin therapy may result in the risk of overactive autoimmune primary ovarian insufficiency.

 Fertility can be achieved in women who have developed primary ovarian insufficiency by ovarian hyperstimulation or by retrieving oocytes from a cryopreserved ovarian tissue.
-In vitro fertilization with donor, oocytes is another option.
+In vitro fertilization with the donor, oocytes are another option.

 Women who develop primary ovarian insufficiency might need psychological support because of the changes induced by menopause or because the etiology of the primary ovarian insufficiency is a mental disorder, i.e. anorexia nervosa.